 University Hospital Greifswald

-About the Department of Hand Surgery and Functional Microsurgery at University Hospital Greifswald
+About the Department of Hand Surgery at University Hospital Greifswald

-- Conservative and surgical treatment of hand and wrist fractures, including the high-severity injuries
+- Conservative and surgical treatment of hand and wrist fractures, including highly severe injuries

-- Correction of bone and joint defects (for example, after fractures)
+- Surgical repair of bone and joint defects (for example, after fractures)

-- Reconstruction and closure of soft tissue defects of the upper and lower limbs by means of tissue transplantation
+- Reconstruction and closure of soft tissue defects of the upper limbs using tissue transplant procedures

-- Surgical treatment of the upper limb paralysis
+- Surgical treatment of paralysis of the upper limb

 - Other therapeutic options